slavetdigital/slavet-claude-supercharged/README.md

 - Start locally: develop in `plugins/slavet-claude`, install via `@local`, iterate quickly.
 - Bake in verification: require explicit checks for diffs, flags, and structured outputs.
-- Promote to GitHub: when stable, switch the marketplace entry to a Git URL for distribution.
+- Promote to GitHub: when stable, point the marketplace entry to the Git URL for distribution.
 - Version releases: tag semantic versions and maintain a changelog.

 ## Troubleshooting